Indoqa/indoqa-react-redux/src/doc/Actions.md

   * Use consistent naming for the action creator method and according action type.
 Convention is `VERB_PHRASE` respectively `verbPhrase()`.
   * Write action creator functions using the simplest possible es6 syntax.
   * Always use promises for asynchronous stuff (redux-promise-middleware).
-  * Wrap the created action into a function to access the redux `store` object. (custom inject middleware)
+  * Wrap the created action into a function to access the redux `store` object (custom inject middleware).
   * Return arrays to execute multiple actions in one creator (redux-multi).
   * Don't use redux-thunk as it's just another way of doing asynchronous or multi actions.